SamHjelmfelt/Ember/README.md

     ./scripts/stats.sh
     ```

 3. **Create Node:** Create a new node.
-Note: does not install services
+Note: does not install services or add to Ambari

     ```
     ./scripts/createNode.sh  HWorker4 HMaster 172.16.96.140 HCluster